MCEpicNation/GalaxyNetworkMAB/README.md

  ![CopyrightPicture](https://static.copyrighted.com/badges/125x25/03_2_2x.png)

 ## Where's the code?!
-The code will not be publish so that nobody steals it.
+The code will not be published so that nobody steals it.
 Otherwise you can see the bot work in our discord.

 ## Useful Links